Chapter Five

 Hearing Mr. Wright say this feels like a punch in the stomach.
 I feel slightly dizzy hearing him say such words of sympathy, almost as if our parents were already dead.

-"I am afraid that our company has been doing poorly, financially speaking," He continues, "I am in charge of your father's department in the bank, and I was told that I had to let a great number of employees go, including your father."
+"I am afraid that our company has been doing poorly, financially speaking," He continues, "I am in charge of your father's department in the bank, and I was told that I had to let an excess amount of employees go, including your father."

 "Have you personally spoken with our father in the past week?"
 Dinah questions.

-"No," Mr. Wright answers, "I'm not sure who your father has spoken to, as we were all extremely busy.
+"No," Mr. Wright answers, "I'm not sure who your father has spoken to, as we were all quite occupied.
 I am terribly sorry, but I know nothing else."

 "When did you fire our father?"
 I ask.